bkil/freedom-fighters/en/article/remote-fingerprinting.md

 ### Scroll Restoration

 The app layout could allow showing the same content even for small perturbations of the scroll position.
-We could introduce a small perturbation into the scroll position for new visitors and possibly use than for limited tracking.
+We could introduce a small perturbation into the scroll position for new visitors and possibly use that for limited tracking.

 * https://developer.mozilla.org/en-US/docs/Web/API/History/scrollRestoration